 The BEC comprises of four Board Directors, and is headed by the Vice-Chairman & Group CEO.
-The members of the BEC are not members in Board Audit Committee or Board Risk and Compliance Committee: and they possess collective experience in banking, credit financing, business, and real estate.
+The members of the BEC are not members in Board Audit Committee or Board Risk and Compliance Committee; and they possess collective experience in banking, credit financing, business, and real estate.

 As per the charter of the BEC, the Committee should meet at least six times a year.
 It takes decisions on behalf of the Board of Directors within the powers vested with it, and presents its reports to the Board.
-The main purpose BEC is to assist the Board in making decisions, submitting recommendations, monitoring performance, following up with the implementation of strategic plans, and undertaking other matters as necessary, The main role of the BEC is to review and approve limits and transactions related to financing and investment activities as set within the authority matrices of Boubyan Bank.
+The main purpose of BEC is to assist the Board in making decisions, submitting recommendations, monitoring performance, following up with the implementation of strategic plans, and undertaking other matters as necessary.
+The main role of the BEC is to review and approve limits and transactions related to financing and investment activities as set within the authorities delegated thereto.
 The BEC reviews as well related policies such as financing policies.

-During 2023, the committee met 6 times, and performed various activities, which included but were not limited to:
+During 2024, the committee met 6 times, and performed various activities, including but not limited

-- Approve financing transactions in line with the approved authority limits. - Recommend settlement of debts and/or legal cases of corporate customers to the Board. - Approve related party transactions and investment transactions within its authority limits.
+- Approve financing transactions in line with the approved authority limits. - Recommend settlement of debts and/or present recommendations on legal cases of corporate customers to the Board. - Approve related party transactions and investment transactions within its authority limits.